seminyoon1/RankPlatform/README.txt

 See templates for HTML files and static for CSS files (required for Flask to access it) See documentation for accessing python variables to html: https://flask.palletsprojects.com/en/2.2.x/quickstart/

+Only comment/uncomment out lines specified in MainWeb.py - other lines are for general ideas and future steps we could take later on.
+Running those lines will use up massive amount of data.

 Pertinent Back End Information: